DannyValla/BaseGame/Readme.md

 Rosalila LibGDX Boilerplate
 ===========================

-Rosalila LibGDX Boilerplate is project made to develop and release mobile games fast.
+Rosalila LibGDX Boilerplate is a project made to develop and release mobile games fast.

 ## Keywords